-There is 2 kg tolerance for athletes who competed in the preceding individual competition (they must have competed in at least one contest) and NO tolerance for athletes who are only inscribed for the team competition.
+There is a 2 kg tolerance for athletes who competed in the preceding individual competition (they must have passed the weigh-in for the individual competition) and NO tolerance for athletes who are only inscribed for the team competition.

 The details of the weigh-in will be described in the outlines for the event.
 Event organisers should take into consideration that if an athlete is competing in an individual event the day before a team competition and is not registered in the plus categories they should not have to weigh-in on that day.